 Is LE Audio backward compatible with Bluetooth Classic?

 Yes.
-Devices that support LE Audio can fall back to Classic for older gear, usually through the SBC codec.
+Devices that support LE Audio fall back to Classic for older gear, usually through SBC codec.
 But advanced features like LC3, multi-stream, and Auracast require both devices to support LE Audio.

 Does LE Audio sound better than aptX or LDAC?

 It depends.
-LDAC at its highest settings can deliver more detail than LC3, but it also requires more bandwidth and battery.
-LC3 is more efficient, so it gives very good quality even at low bitrates where Classic would sound rough.
+LDAC at highest settings delivers more detail than LC3, but requires more bandwidth and battery.
+LC3 is more efficient, so gives very good quality even at low bitrates where Classic sounds rough.
 That’s why it works well for earbuds and hearing aids.

 Which devices support LE Audio right now?